• Skip to main content

 If only two people ever sit at your dining table, you can save space in your RV by replacing the 4-person dinette with a table for two.
 This opens up the space and also doesn't stick out as far, creating more room for walking.
 In this case, you may lose the storage from under the benches, so this particular type of table might not be a good idea for you if storage is something you're short on.

-Plus, swapping out your dinette for a table and chairs is a great way to add your own design aesthetic to your RV.
+Plus, swapping out your dinette for a table and chairs is a great way to add your own design aesthetic to your RV, like this couple who wanted their camper to feel like stepping back in time:

 2. Glamorous Dining Area